Houses

 Chart 4’s trend line shows the biggest change.
 Over time builders constructed more two and fewer one story single-residence homes.

 Chart 5 shows an increase in single-residence garage sizes over time.
-This implies more cars and other vehicles in the neighborhood.
+This implies an increase over time in the number of neighborhood vehicles .